cristobal/experiment-azure-pipeline-substring/README.md

-# azure-pipeline-test
+# Experiment azure pipeline substring.
-Just testing some stuff in Azure pipeline
+Just testing if its possible todo substring in azure pipeline (which it's currently not possible)